 To try to meet some of the huge reduction in truffle harvests in their natural areas of mainland Europe, a lot of focus was on developing cultivation techniques.
 In the late 1970s, the French developed techniques to establish successful truffle plantations.
 These spread to Spain and Italy, and later into many other countries.
 In the late 90s, Truffle UK was set up encouraging British farmers to establish truffle orchards through planting inoculated trees.
 Hot on their heels, was Dr Paul Thomas.
 With his company Mycorrhizal Systems, he appeared on the BBC television programme Dragon’s Den.
 Both companies have had successes.
 In 2011, Summer truffles were found in a recently planted woodland in southern England that had been inoculated with seedlings supplied by Truffle UK.
 In Leicestershire in March 2015, Paul’s company grew Summer truffles.
 Black Winter (Périgord) truffles have now been grown in the UK including by the Duke of Edinburgh and a truffle farmer in South Wales.
 Today, quite a number of landowners including even Asda (55) and later Waitrose (56) have established truffle orchards in all parts of the UK.

 Successful truffle orchards need truffle hounds to search in them.
 Paul Thomas partnered with Marion Dean to establish a truffle dog training school for orchard owners and potential truffle hunters.
 This too captured the media’s attention.
 In 2008, I attended the school with my Labrador for a training session.
 Three months later we participated in and won the country’s first truffle hunting championships beating 30 other competitors.
 Several camera crews filmed this for news and documentary programmes.
-Another of my fellow competitors, Melissa Waddingham, has also established a based on English truffles.
+Another of my fellow competitors, Melissa Waddingham, has also established a business based on English truffles.